great-expectations/cloud/README.md

 Pre-releases are completed automatically with each merge to the `main` branch.
 The version is updated in `pyproject.toml` and a pre-release is created on PyPi.
-A new docker tag will also be generated and pushed to [Docker Hub](https://hub.docker.com/r/greatexpectations/agent)
+A new Docker tag will also be generated and pushed to [Docker Hub](https://hub.docker.com/r/greatexpectations/agent)

 **Manual Pre-releases**